Liange235/Paper3/README.md

 # VAE-DGP

-Code and models from the paper ["Industrial Data Modeling with Low-Dimensional Inputs and High-Dimensional Outputs Supplementary Material"](https://ieeexplore.ieee.org/document/10093135).
+Code, models and data from the paper ["Industrial Data Modeling with Low-Dimensional Inputs and High-Dimensional Outputs Supplementary Material"](https://ieeexplore.ieee.org/document/10093135).

-You can read about GPT-2 and its staged release in our [original blog post](https://blog.openai.com/better-language-models/), [6 month follow-up post](https://openai.com/blog/gpt-2-6-month-follow-up/), and [final post](https://www.openai.com/blog/gpt-2-1-5b-release/).

-We have also [released a dataset](https://github.com/openai/gpt-2-output-dataset) for researchers to study their behaviors.
+We have also [released a dataset] in the folder Data for researchers to study their behaviors.

-<sup>*</sup> *Note that our original parameter counts were wrong due to an error (in our previous blog posts and paper).
-Thus you may have seen small referred to as 117M and medium referred to as 345M.*

 ## Usage